 - Passport (Valid for 6 months)

 Visitors to Costa Rica must enter the country with a valid passport that has an expiration date no less than 6 months after the date of entry.
 Many citizens are allowed entry into Costa Rica for a stay up to 90 days without a visa, others are subject to visa applications.
-You can check to see your status here.

 - Driver’s License